 Gerald Ford (1974-1977)

-A few days later, the Eskimo Mother was supposedly presented by Ford to Brevznev in Vladivostok (Nov.
-23-24, 1974) but as with the Thoroughbred this is not mentioned in the President’s Daily Diary of that trip.
-That does not disprove the claim that it was given, but only shows that it was not given by the President or First Lady personally.
+A few days later, the Eskimo Mother ‘Alea’ was supposedly presented by Mr. Ford to Mr. Brehznev in Vladivostok (Nov.
+23-24, 1974) but this is not mentioned in the President’s Daily Diary of that trip, although it appeared in contemporary news media reporting.

 In December 1975 President and Mrs. Ford presented a Windflower to First Lady Siti Hartineh, wife of Indonesian President Suharto.
 This gift was originally mistakenly reported by the New York Times as having been a Boehm sculpture but the newspaper later published a correction.
 It’s not known which colorway of this piece was the gift of state.

 There are a few murky gift-dates during the Ford administration.
 For example, a newspaper clipping reported that “Four of the Cybis Indian sculptures were the choice of the United States Senate for presentation to the Chinese during the epic-making [sic] mission marking the reopening of trade relations with that country.”
-In addition to the awkward syntax, this is slightly incorrect: it was the Joint Chiefs of Staff who visited China (not a Senate delegation) and they did not accompany Nixon on his historic trip there in 1972.
-Supposedly the four Cybis pieces were given to Chou En Lai and Mao Tse Tung.
+Supposedly the four Cybis pieces were given to Chou-En Lai and Mao-Tse Tung.
 Based on their retail introduction dates, they were probably the Blackfeet Medicine Man, Minnehaha, Hiawatha, and either Sacajawea or At the Council Fire.
 This probably took place in the mid 1970s during which years both Ford and Carter increased relations with China, leading up to full diplomatic relations being restored in 1979.

 Jimmy Carter (1977-1981)